Table of Contents

 This section is a brief summary of the complete lists of Evo-certified devices that you will find further down in the article, and includes our best overall 5 recommendations for Evo-certified laptops, for those of you who don’t want to go through the hassle of sorting through all the options.

-- Dell XPS 13 – premium laptop and compact 13-inch ultrabook, available in plenty of configurations, but with minimal IO and unusual inputs;
+- Dell XPS 13 (Dell Premium 13 as of 2025) – premium laptop and compact 13-inch ultrabook, available in plenty of configurations, but with minimal IO and unusual inputs;

-- Asus Zenbook 14 OLED – a more budget-friendly series of 14-inch laptop, still portable and well made, and more practical than most other ultraportables;
+- Asus Zenbook 14 OLED – a more budget-friendly series of 14-inch laptop, still portable and well made, but with a better keyboard and ergonomics than the S14;

 - HP Spectre x360 14 – the best convertible 2-in-1 ultraportable built on the latest Intel Evo hardware platforms;